 We all know going back to school, college or university can be a stressful - and expensive - time, particularly if your trusty old laptop or tablet has seen better days.
 When you head into education, you want to make sure the equipment you’re learning on isn’t going to get in the way of your studies, particularly if you’re studying music production or similarly tech-reliant subjects.

-Find the right machine for you with out guide to the best laptops for music production in 2021
+Find the right machine for you with out guide to the best laptops for music production

 In this guide, we’ll outline how you can save money by getting student discount on Apple products, from M1 MacBook Pros to iPads.
 Best of all, it’s a relatively painless experience as long as you’re eligible, which, if you attend a recognised education provider, you almost certainly will be.
 What's more, Apple is offering free AirPods with certain purchases, too.